kshao35/ACTL4001-t1-2023/README.md

 ### 3.1 DAMAGE MODEL <a name="dmgmodel"></a>
 #### 3.1.1 FITTING A PROPERTY DAMAGE DISTRIBUTION
 Property damage was modelled by considering the occurrence of climate-related catastrophes.
-As hazard events like floods, bushfires and hurricanes are low frequency but high impact, a statistical approach known as Extreme Value Analysis (EVA) was conducted to capture information at the tails, where the rarest and most extreme events occur (see Appendix B).
+As hazard events like floods, bushfires and hurricanes are low frequency but high impact, a statistical approach known as Extreme Value Analysis (EVA) was conducted to capture information at the tails, where the rarest and most extreme events occur (see [Appendix](#b)).
 There are three extreme value distributions (EVDs) commonly used, namely the Gumbel, Weibull and Fréchet distributions.

 Each distribution was accordingly fitted to the property damage data and compared using statistical tests including AIC, BIC, and Log-Likelihood to determine the best model.
-The results of the analysis indicate that the Fréchet distribution provides the best fit for the dataset, as evidenced by its superior performance across all statistical tests and goodness-of-fit plots (see Appendix C).
+The results of the analysis indicate that the Fréchet distribution provides the best fit for the dataset, as evidenced by its superior performance across all statistical tests and goodness-of-fit plots (see [Appendix](#c)).

 *Table 1: Results of statistical tests for extreme value distributions*